Glenn Seton

-Glenn Seton (born 5 May 1965) is an Australian racing driver.
+Glenn Michael Seton (born 5 May 1965) is an Australian racing driver.
 He won the Australian Touring Car Championship in 1993 and 1997 while driving for his own team.
 Although he never won the Bathurst 1000 like his father Barry did in 1965, Glenn started from pole position in 1994 and 1996, and finished second three times.
 He came close to winning the race in 1995, holding a significant lead in the closing stages, but his engine failed nine laps from the finish.

 Career

 Early career

 Growing up in south-west Sydney, Seton had a successful karting career before switching to cars after a heavy crash at Oran Park Raceway aged 17.
 He then raced for his father Barry's team in 1983, driving a Ford Capri and making his Bathurst 1000 debut in 1983 with Barry, better known as Bo.
 Seton then competed in three rounds of the 1984 Australian Touring Car Championship in the car.